-Contributions: The cost of your insurance is paid entirely by you.
+Contributions: The cost of your insurance is shared by both you and your Employer.

 Actively at Work means that you perform all the regular duties of your job for a full work day at your Employer's normal place of business, a site approved by your Employer or a site where your Employer's business requires you to travel.